Budibase/budibase/docs/CONTRIBUTING.md

 ## Not Sure Where to Start?

-Budibase is a low-code web application builder that creates svelte based web applications.
+Budibase is a low-code web application builder that creates svelte-based web applications.

 Budibase is a monorepo managed by [lerna](https://github.com/lerna/lerna).
 Lerna manages the building and publishing of the budibase packages.
 At a high level, here are the packages that make up budibase.